dfaker/quick-ti-cropper/README.md

 ## usage

-Pass one or more video files a prameter:
+Pass one or more video files a parameter:

 `cropper.py Z:\\somefolder\\video1.mp4`